sibirrer/psfr/Paper/paper.md

 # Algorithm

-The algorithm to iteratively propose a (optionally oversampled) PSF from a set of star cutouts goes as follow:
+The algorithm to iteratively propose a (optionally oversampled) PSF from a set of star cutouts goes as follows:

 (1) Stack all the stars for an initial guess of the PSF on the centroid pixel (ignoring sub-pixel offsets)